Knhwong/189lFinal/GameBasicInformation.md

 ## Narrative Design

-**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+The story itself has quite a few inspirations from the John Wick series.
+As mentioned before, the background image and the tiles of each level hints about the main character's emotion, the difficulty of the game, as well as the time span.
 The idea is that the main character has to go on a great adventure across the world in order to find his dog.
 The background is supposed to influence the player's feeling of progressing through a hellish place (level 1), then a softer place (level 2), and finally a climactically dangerous place (level 3).
 We wanted the feel to be similar to Frodo travelling across Middle Earth.
 This was to emphasize the passion for his dog and a willingness to go to incredible lengths.
+And, in the end, through all the danger, he gets his dog back.
 His shield is supposed to make the player seem like a simple person.
 He is not a fighter.
-However, he has this particular skill which can be used for combat in a passive sort of way.
+However, he has this particular skill of counter attacking which can get the job down in a passive way.

 ## Press Kit and Trailer